 - Materials: Predominantly high-quality, brushed stainless steel and durable borosilicate glass.

-- Features: This is the entry point for variable temperature control.
-Many models will also include a “keep warm” function that holds the water at your desired temperature for up to an hour.
-You’ll also find faster boiling times thanks to more powerful heating elements.
+- Features: This tier introduces variable temperature control and often includes a “keep warm” function that maintains the desired temperature for up to an hour.
+Faster boiling times are common due to more powerful heating elements.

 The Premium Tier (Over $120): Is It Worth the Splurge?